Skip to main content

 caution

 Generators and iterators are always evaluated in a single thread: item by item.
-If you have a loop that yields items that you want to evaluate in parallel, instead yield functions or async functions that will be evaluates in separate threads or in async pool.
+If you have a loop that yields items that you want to evaluate in parallel, instead yield functions or async functions that will be evaluated in separate threads or in an async pool.

 Normalize

-The normalize stage uses a process pool to create load package concurrently.
+The normalize stage uses a process pool to create load packages concurrently.
 Each file created by the extract stage is sent to a process pool.
 If you have just a single resource with a lot of data, you should enable extract file rotation.
-The number of processes in the pool is controlled with workers config value:
+The number of processes in the pool is controlled by the workers config value:

 [extract.data_writer]